Rosemary Who? Try this Amazing Prime Rib Roast Recipe

 It was a Christmas Miracle – I figured it out!

 So between these two mad Rib Roast Cooking Geniuses and a few other tips and tricks, I found along my journey, I created my own recipe.
 And let me tell you… It was so amazing!
 My family loved it!
 My husband just kept saying he has been to some top restaurants and he couldn’t believe that I made this.
-He kept saying how it was better than any he has ate before.
+He kept saying how it was better than any he had eaten before.

 I know, I know, It seems like he may have been tooting my horn just a bit.
 It was Christmas you know.
 But truthfully, that man and my oldest take their steaks very seriously.
 And neither have an issue with telling me if it wasn’t on point.
 So I was extremely happy with the compliments.
 And that is why I am here to share with you our new Christmas Dinner Tradition.